Presidency of Gloria Macapagal Arroyo: Human rights

 A May 2006 Amnesty International report expressed concern over the sharp rise in vigilante killings of militant activists and community workers in the Philippines.
 Task Force Usig, a special police unit tasked to probe reported extra-judicial killings, by state run death squads counts 115 murders and says most of these are the result of an internal purge by communist rebels.
 Human rights groups put the number as high as 830.

 These violations were alleged to have been committed against left-leaning organizations and party-list groups including BAYAN, Bayan Muna and Anakpawis.
 These organizations accuse the Philippine National Police and Armed Forces of the Philippines for the deaths of these political opponents.
 Arroyo has condemned political killings "in the harshest possible terms" and urged witnesses to come forward.

 An independent commission was assembled by Arroyo in August 2006 to investigate the killings.
 Headed by former Supreme Court Justice Jose Melo, the group known as the Melo Commission concluded that most of the killings were instigated by the Armed Forces of the Philippines, but found no proof linking the murder of activists to a "national policy" as claimed by the left-wing groups.
 On the other hand, the report "linked state security forces to the murder of militants and recommended that military officials, notably retired major general Jovito Palparan, be held liable under the principle of command responsibility for killings in their areas of assignment."
 Palparan, who retired on September 11, 2006, has been appointed by Arroyo to be part of the Security Council; this has alarmed left-leaning political parties about the potential for human rights violations.

 Under Arroyo's presidency, the Philippines in 2006 became second only to Iraq as the world's riskiest place to report the news, with 46 journalists killed.

 In her 2007 State of the Nation Address, Arroyo has set out her agenda for her last three years in office, and called for legislation to deal with a spate of political killings that have brought international criticism to her presidency.
 She promised to bring peace to the troubled south, and also defended a controversial new anti-terrorism legislation.
 Arroyo told the joint session of Congress that "I would rather be right than popular."
 Lawmakers and lawyers, however, were dismayed by the SONA's failure to highlight and address this major hindrance to human rights.
 Specifically, the Alternative Law Groups (ALG) echoed the lawmakers’ position that Mrs Arroyo failed to take responsibility for the problem.

-In 2007, incidences of extrajudicial killings dropped 87%, with the decline attributed to the creation of a special task force to handle the killings.
+In 2007, incidents of extrajudicial killings dropped 87%, with the decline attributed to the creation of a special task force to handle the killings.